-Microsoft has announced that it has patched a 17 year old exploit in Windows Server, the news was announced yesterday in a security update.
+Microsoft has announced that it has patched a 17-year-old exploit in Windows Server.
+The news was revealed yesterday in a security update.
 The security flaw was originally discovered by Check Point.

 Today we released an update for CVE-2020-1350, a Critical Remote Code Execution (RCE) vulnerability in Windows DNS Server that is classified as a ‘wormable’ vulnerability and has a CVSS base score of 10.0.
 This issue results from a flaw in Microsoft’s DNS server role implementation and affects all Windows Server versions.
 Non-Microsoft DNS Servers are not affected.